-- 1. Areas for landscaping must be clearly identified before any development occurring. - 2.
-All car parking areas must include designated landscaping. - 3.
-Permeable paving and alternate stormwater management strategies can be considered where best practice is exceeded. - 4.
-Pedestrian connections from the public road network to the development entry must be clear and direct with low height planting along pathways to support passive surveillance. - 5.
-Appropriate buffer treatments must be applied at the interface with any nonresidential uses on adjoining properties. - 6.
-Existing native vegetation should be retained, where possible.
+R15 Pedestrian connections from the public road network to the development entry must be clear and direct with low height planting along pathways to support passive surveillance.
+R16 Appropriate buffer treatments must be applied at the interface with any non-residential uses on adjoining properties.
+Guidelines G3 Permeable paving and alternate stormwater management strategies can be considered where best practice is exceeded.

+G4 Existing native vegetation should be retained, where possible.